ocaml-sf/learn-ocaml-corpus/exercises/random_access_lists/descr.md

 logarithmic in `n`.
 Furthermore, each element of this list is a pair of pairs of pairs (...) whose depth is also logarithmic in `n`.
 This is why the random access operations `get` and `update` have logarithmic time complexity.
+This is much better than access in an ordinary linked list:
+`List.nth` has linear time complexity.

 Since `Zero` and `One` are used only when the sequence is nonempty, `Zero` is never followed with `Nil`.